timebandit1969/resolvchange/README.md

 4. Start VPN
 5. immediately start resolvchange after. for example:
-6. ./coreyspot or ./compiledprogramfilenameofresolvchange
+6. ./resolvchange or ./compiledprogramfilenameofresolvchange

 googlednsinstall just installs google public dns while your vpn is down (or maybe even still up)

-To get VPN started where linux broke /etc/resolv.conf compile googlednsinstall.pb to a filename and execute it with ./compiledorogramfilename start VPN immediately start resolvchange after. (./coreyspot or ./compiledresolvchangeprogramfilename)
+To get VPN started where linux broke /etc/resolv.conf compile googlednsinstall.pb to a filename and execute it with ./googlednsinstall or ./compiledgooglednsinstallprogramfilename start VPN immediately start resolvchange after.
+(./resolvchange or ./compiledresolvchangeprogramfilename)

-Cheers with beers!
+Cheers with Beers!